poap-xyz/poap.js/packages/poaps/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-@poap-xyz/poaps is a package to interact with POAPs Tokens.
+`@poap-xyz/poaps` is a package to fetch information about POAPs tokens, their on-chain data, their related drop and metadata.

 ## Features

-- Fetch a single POAP
+- Fetch a single POAP token,
-- Fetch multiple POAPs
+- Search over minted POAPs by their collector or the drop they belong.

 ## Installation